Choosing the right theme for your Moodle LMS can be a deal-breaker for your students.

 - To change button colors, link colors and highlight colors

 - To edit page templates (add sidebar, display fullwidth)

-While the theme’s features are a deciding factor when picking a Moodle theme, documentation and support as just as crucial.
+While the theme’s features are a deciding factor when picking a Moodle theme, documentation and support are just as crucial.

 Trust me, you don’t want to spend your time navigating through theme options, wondering what to do.
 And heaven forbid, if the theme does not behave well, you’ll need developer support.

-Premium themes do have a support package and documentation bundled.
-Or the documentation is present on the theme’s website.
-Do make sure to browse through it.
+Premium themes do have a support package and documentation bundled with it.

 Picking the best Moodle theme is not rocket science.

 All you need to do, is follow the above guide to make an informed decision.
 After all,